Handa Island Puffins: How to Visit and What To See

 The wardens recommend an anti-clockwise route, which first takes you across the Skua-patrolled moorland and the historical ruins of what was once a village on the Island.

-The last inhabitants of Handa Island left in 1847, with life no longer being sustainable on Handa.
-It is thought that many emigrated to Nova Scotia in Canada, a popular destination for Scots looking for a better life.
+The last inhabitants of Handa Island left in 1847, and life was no longer sustainable on Handa.
+Many emigrated to Nova Scotia in Canada, a popular destination for Scots looking for a better life.

 Stone wall ruins of village on Handa Island